Energy Investment Firm Seamlessly Adds Plants to Portfolio Through Cloud

 - A user-friendly environment for staff, who can now access all of the data and applications they need through a standardized infrastructure with a consistent fit and feel for everyone.
 Not only when it comes to their Office applications, but in the consistency of their hydro controls and dam controls as well—staff can go work across multiple plants easily.

-- A secure environment across the country—both operationally and technologically—in which staff can control which devices are approved to communicate while those that don’t need to aren’t enabled to, increasing security.
+- Enhanced IT and OT security where staff can control which devices are approved to communicate while those that don’t need to aren’t enabled to, increasing security.

 - The firm also recognized a principle ProArch lives by: Just because you’re compliant doesn’t mean you’re secure.
 They followed ProArch’s recommended IT best practices related to cybersecurity, which exceeded standards set forth by the industry’s North American Electric Reliability Corporation (NERC) requirements.